-The Pandemic’s Biggest Mystery Is Our Own Immune System
+Immunology Is Where Intuition Goes to Die

 First, declines are expected.
 During an infection, antibodies are produced by two different groups of B-cells.
 The first group is fast and short-lived, and quickly unleashes a huge antibody tsunami before dying off.
 The second group is slower but long-lasting, and produces gentler antibody swells that continuously wash over the body.
 The transition from the first group to the second means that antibody levels usually decline over the course of an infection.
 “There’s nothing scary about it,” Krammer says.

 Taia Wang of Stanford is a little less sanguine.
-She tells me other studies in the publication pipeline, some of which she has reviewed, consistently show that many people seem to lose their neutralizing antibodies after a couple of months.
+She tells me several studies, including upcoming ones, consistently show that many people seem to lose their neutralizing antibodies after a couple of months.
 “If you asked me to guess six months ago, I would have thought that they would last longer,” she says.
 “The durability is not what we’d like.”

 But “the fact that you don’t have measurable antibodies doesn’t mean that you aren’t immune,” Iwasaki says.
 T-cells could continue to provide adaptive immunity even if the antibodies tap out.
 Memory B-cells, if they persist, could quickly replenish antibody levels even if the current stocks are low.
 And, crucially, we still don’t know how many neutralizing antibodies you need to be protected against COVID-19.